Andrew Ensbey, Brisbane City Council

 Prioritise the works – Seek stakeholder feedback to choose an order of importance.
 What must be done?
 What can wait?
 What dependencies exist?
 Factor in a contingency figure.

-Implementation – Deliver the agreed scope of works.
+Implementation – Deliver the agreed scope of work.
 Don’t deviate.
 Start when you say you will.

 Dedicate the new work – Formally celebrate the completion of the work.
 Re-confirm its meaning.
 Invite stakeholder participation.